 Stock Appreciation Rights.
 Our Compensation Committee may grant stock appreciation rights, or SARs, where the participant receives cash, shares of common stock, or other property, or a combination thereof, as determined by the Compensation Committee, equal in value to the difference between the measurement price of the SAR and the fair market value of the common stock on the date of exercise.
 SARs may be granted in tandem with options (at or after award of the option) or alone and unrelated to an option.
-SARs in tandem with an option shall terminate to the extent that the related option is exercised, and the related option shall terminate to the extent that the related option is exercised, and the related option.
+SARs in tandem with an option shall terminate to the extent that the related option is exercised, and the related option shall terminate to the extent that the tandem SARs are exercised.
 SARs granted in tandem with options shall have a measurement price not less than the exercise price of the related option.
-SARs granted alone and unrelated to an option shall have a measurement price not less than the exercise price of the related option.
-SARs granted alone and unrelated to an option shall have a measurement price not less than the exercise price of the related option.
 SARs granted alone and unrelated to an option shall have a measurement price not less than 100% of the Fair Market Value of the common stock on the date of award or on such future date as the Committee may determine is the grant date of such award.